Searching for ways to beef up your online security? Don’t want anyone snooping on your private information? Don’t know what a VPN is?

 How do you mitigate this problem?

-VPN services can be separated by features such as,
+VPN features can be separated by into categories like:

 - The bandwidth available to each user

-- Process power available to its VPN servers
+- Processing power available to its VPN servers

 - Number of users who use the same server at any given time